Gifts of Inheritance vs Choices We Make Now

 As we learn more of epigenetics, we’ll hopefully take ever greater care of those animals that we raise with the intent of producing future generations.

-I suspect those Bach Flower Remedies I’ve been writing about in Vital Animal News may even affect epigenetics.
+I suspect those Bach Flower Remedies I've written about in your free Bach Flower Remedies for Animals course inside Vital Animal Pack may even affect epigenetics.

 Have you seen inherited tendencies pass generationally in your animals?
 Ever consider getting your next animal from a natural rearing breeder?
 Let us know in the comments.